This post contains affiliate links. As an Amazon Associate I earn from qualifying purchases.

 We’re all about experiences over things, but sometimes things come along that makes the experiences a thousand times more enjoyable.
 That’s my overall impression of the Ride Safer travel vest car seat – for our family it has become an indispensable piece of travel gear as we’ve gallivanted around the globe with two young children.
 In this Ride Safer travel vest review, you’ll get my complete, honest opinions as a Child Passenger Safety Technician (CPST) and a mom.

-We have now used two different generations of the Ride Safer Travel Vest, the Ride Safer Delight travel vest and the Ride Safer Travel Vest Gen 5.
-We’ve spent many years with our vests and used them for two different kids during that time, so I’ve had plenty of time to get acquainted with the vests!
-You may have seen parents in Facebook groups refer to it by a range of almost-correct names: safe rider vest, rider safe vest, ride safe vest, rider safe travel vest, rider safety vest… I’ve seen pretty much every combination.
+You may have seen parents in Facebook groups refer to it by a range of almost-correct names: safe rider vest, rider safe vest, ride safe vest, rider safe travel vest, rider safety vest… I’ve seen pretty much every combination but the only correct one is Ride Safer Travel Vest.

 Keep reading (and watching!) to learn how to use the Ride Safer travel vest, its pros and cons and how to decide if it’s right for your family.
+I’ll also share some information about the companion TravelSmarter booster seat.

 DEAL ALERT!
 Save $11 off the Ride Safer Travel Vest with coupon ‘VOYAGE‘